 Good afternoon, Steve,

 I purchased a carpet cleaning and janitorial business about 2 ½ years ago.
 Since then I have built up the janitorial part of my business.
-However the carpet cleaning side has stayed flat.
-I would like to take it to the next level and appreciate your articles and Special Reports.
+However the carpet cleaning side (which is much more profitable) has stayed flat.
+I would like to take it to the next level and appreciate your articles and weekly QuickTIPS.
 What I’m lacking are a few simple things to get me started.

 First thing is a work order form.
 Do you have anything like that or is it best to create a work order from scratch?
 I would like to use these first to have the customer and the tech know what is expected and second a way to ensure proper follow up with my customers.
-I have searched all over the SFS website and in the Practical Paperwork section but have not found anything.
+I have searched all over the SFS website but have not found anything.
 Unless I just missed it somewhere!
 Can you help me?
 Thanks very much.

 Looking To Grow My Business in San Diego

 I’m pleased that you are focusing on the carpet cleaning side of your business.
 You will find it is a great and very synergistic mix with your existing janitorial accounts.
 In fact, in Jon-Don’s SFS seminar I call the combination of a) residential carpet cleaning, b) restoration work and c) commercial carpets/janitorial the perfect “Three Legged Stool” of our industry.
 One leg supports the other!
 Plus you will find carpet cleaning accounts provide a much higher profit margin and lower labor costs than janitorial.